-Chef Symon’s Choco Pumpkin PieJump to Recipe
+Chef Symon’s Chocolate Pumpkin PieJump to Recipe

-Last week Betsy came home with a plastic bag from the grocery store.
+I first wanted to try this recipe one day when my wife came home with a plastic bag from the grocery store.
 That might not be a shock to you, but it was a complete shock to me.

 You see, Betsy hasn’t been to a grocery store in months.
 I do all the food shopping.
 Why could she have gone to the store?
 More specifically, what craving was she having?

 My first guess was queso because Tex-Mex is always a good guess.
 But NO!

 It was a pumpkin pie.
 A whole pumpkin pie.
 And not a good one.
 I, of course, mentioned that I would’ve definitely baked her a pumpkin pie, but that wasn’t the point.
 She was specifically craving bad pumpkin pie.

 I tried to eat a piece of it.
 It was weird.
 The words “bland” and “mushy” come to mind.

 It did make me want to make a real pumpkin pie though.
 But once I fell down the pumpkin pie recipe rabbit hole, I kept coming back to this dark, rich chocolate version.
 I’ve always liked Chef Symon so I figured this chocolate pumpkin pie would be a winner.

 Table of contents